OpenMendel/VCFTools.jl/docs/src/man/convert.md

 Note there are 382 rows to represent the haplotypes of 191 samples.
+The first sample occupies row 1 & 2, the second sample occupies 3&4...etc.

 !!! note